deepfakes/faceswap/INSTALL.md

 virtualenv faceswap_env/
 ```

-On windows you can use:
+On Windows you can use:

 ```
 mkvirtualenv faceswap